-As Trump attacks Georgia Republicans, party worries about Senate races
+As Trump Attacks Georgia Republicans, Party Worries About Senate Races

 While that remains a fringe position, some Republican strategists and officials worry that the argument for not voting could gain traction if the president continues his attacks.

-In Marietta, Georgia, this weekend, Republican voters questioned Ronna McDaniel, the national party chairwoman, about why they should invest “money and time” in a runoff election that some see as already rigged against them.
+In Marietta this weekend, Republican voters questioned Ronna McDaniel, the national party chairwoman, about why they should invest "money and time" in a runoff election that some see as already rigged against them.

 "It's not decided.
 This is the key — it's not decided," she pleaded with the audience.
 "If you lose your faith and you don't vote and people walk away, that will decide it.
 We have to work hard."

-Many top GOP officials, including the Senate majority leader, Mitch McConnell, have not commented on Trump’s attacks on Georgia’s electoral system.
-But his vitriol has roiled Republican politics in the state, where Biden upended several decades of GOP dominance with a surprising victory over the president.
+Many top GOP officials, including Senate Majority Leader Mitch McConnell, have not commented on Trump's attacks on Georgia's electoral system.
+But his vitriol has roiled Republican politics in the state, where Biden upended several decades of GOP dominance with a surprising victory.

+Historically, runoff contests have favored Republicans because of a drop-off of Democratic voters after the general election.

 Parties, activists and allied outside groups have poured money and manpower into the state, investing heavily in advertising and grassroots efforts.

-Aware of Trump’s popularity with conservative voters, both Loeffler and David Perdue, the other GOP senator seeking a new term, have bolstered Trump’s assertion on Twitter that the 2020 election was a “total scam,” and called for Raffensperger to resign.
-Kemp, who was elected governor with the president’s backing and is already raising money for his reelection bid in 2022, is wary of angering Trump while still trying to support the state officials who conducted a free and fair election.
+Aware of Trump's popularity with conservative voters, both Loeffler and David Perdue, the other GOP senator seeking a new term, have bolstered Trump's assertion on Twitter that the 2020 election was a "total scam," and called for Raffensperger to resign.
+Kemp, who was elected governor with Trump's backing and is already raising money for his re-election bid in 2022, is wary of angering Trump while still trying to support the state officials who conducted a free and fair election.

 On Monday, Kemp's office released a statement noting that Georgia law prohibits the governor from interfering in elections, disputing Trump's claim that he could override decisions by the secretary of state with an executive order.